 builds up again before unleashing a dark and beautiful guitar solo that penetrates your soul and slowly carries you toward

 oblivion.
 Once again, the Count opens an album with a song that is nothing less than perfection.

-"En Ring Til Å Herske" is next and it continues from where the previous song left off,
+"En Ring Til Å Herske" is next and it continues from where the previous song left

-black Orcs.
+by black Orcs.
 The plodding pace and eerie clean vocals in the background create an atmosphere of utter desolation and agony.